 Cut each pancake into 6 wedges.
 Serve immediately with dipping sauce on the side.

 - You can form the pancakes a long time before cooking and serving.
-Simply separate raw pancakes with sheets of lightly oiled wax or parchment paper and store in a zip-close bag in the refrigerator for up to a few days.
+Simply separate raw pancakes with sheets of lightly oiled wax or parchment paper and store them in a zip-close bag in the refrigerator for a few days.